Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Analysis and Results

 \subsubsection{Histogram Level Evaluations}

 We begin through visual comparisons of generations produced by our architecture to the ground truth of \geant at fixed momentum.
 We show generations from our model near the two ends of the bar (large, or small polar angle), along with the central region of the bar.
-As mentioned in \cite{giroux2025generativemodelsfastsimulation}, the former provides insight into our architectures ability to capture symmetry in ring structures at the extreme polar angles, while accounting for the inherent time shift that occurs due to path length differences.
-The latter provides insight into the ability of the architecture to model both direct, and indirect photons emitted from central regions of the bar, indicated through multi-modal structures in time.
-In general, smaller values of the polar angle provide insight into the ability to model both indirect and direct photons.
-However, in the central region the number of indirect and direct photons tends to be more similar and motivates our choice.
+As noted in \cite{giroux2025generativemodelsfastsimulation}, charged particles entering the bar at polar angles near the expansion volume \cite{Kalicy_2020} produce a clear temporal separation between direct and indirect photons.
+In this case, indirect photons travel the full bar length, reflect from the far end, and return to the readout with significantly delayed arrival times.
+For particles traversing the central region of the bar, indirect photons reflect after approximately half the bar length, resulting in intermediate delays.
+Conversely, particles near the far end of the bar generate both direct and indirect photons that arrive nearly simultaneously, making their separation more difficult.
+These variations in photon propagation paths across polar angles result in a range of timing topologies that serve as a rigorous test of the model’s ability to capture geometric and temporal features in Cherenkov photon detection.
 While not quantitative in nature, fixed point generation comparisons are extreme stress tests of our model given its training on a fully continuous phase space.
-Moreover, these simple projections provide immediate cues into potential mode collapse, and deviation from correct rings structures.
+By forcing the model to generate many samples at isolated points it may have rarely---or even never---seen during training, we directly test its ability to generalize smoothly and coherently across the conditioning space.
+Moreover, these simple projections provide immediate cues into potential mode collapse or blending of kinematic dependencies, ultimately resulting in deviation from correct rings structures.